nicolaslegion/gen-ia-lab/README.md

 ## Things to do:
-- Create repository.
+- Create repository [DONE].
-- Create base classes for chat interaction with GPT model.
+- Create base classes for chat interaction with GPT model [DONE].
+- Create base application with MVC design pattern in Flask [DONE].
 - LangChain review and implementation.
 - Experimentation for Tool usage.
 - Experimentation for SQL Querying.